TomiSar/GraphQL/README.md

 ```
 mutation {
-  addProject(name: "Mobile App", description: "This is the project description", status: "new", clientId: "1") {
+  addProject(name: "Mobile App", description: "This is the project description", status: "new", clientId: ObjectId) {
    name
    description
   }
 }
 ```

-## Update a project status and return name and status
+## Update a project status (new, progress, completed) and return name and status

 ```
 mutation {